slashid/javascript/.changeset/olive-onions-prove.md

 "@slashid/react": patch
 ---

-Improve the OTP flow states
+Update text and icons for the OTP authenticating states Hide the retry section when the OTP code is being submitted